 The capital of the state of Bavaria, Munich is a typical German city: happy people, a lot of beer, music, sausage, beer gardens, and sauerkraut.
 Here the most famous and largest Oktoberfest happens.

 Every year it brings together millions of tourists and Germans.
-The city also takes the title of richest of Germany, and is one of the places with the best quality of life in the world.
+Munich also takes the title of richest city in Germany, and it is ranked as having, some of the best quality of life in the world.

 Points of interest in Munich: